arsen/monorepo/packages/types/README.md

-# @everdesk/types
+# @monorepo/types

-Shared types and Zod schemas for the Everdesk monorepo.
+Shared types and Zod schemas for the monorepo.

 ## Usage